nostoneunturned/nostoneunturned.github.io/_posts/2020-1-6-Ludography.md

 Thank you Kevin for bringing me back into the hobby by starting our 5e campaign years ago, even if you recoil at games like these.

-Thanks to everybody who has playtested up to this point: Josh, Ryan, Kevin, Cole, Eric, James, Basile, Kaitlyn, Lex, Cynthia, Sashah
+Thanks to everybody who has playtested up to this point: Josh, Ryan, Kevin, Cole, Eric, James, Basile, Kaitlyn, Lex, Zhen, Sashah